>

 • PM – calm, cool headed approach.
 No retaliatory action for now.

-• Likely UK offer: lower tariffs on agri-food imports, co-operation on technology, new agreement on technology taxation
+• UK offer: lower tariffs on certain agri-food and ethanol imports, co-operation on technology, digital trade agreement.

 • Industrial policy: changes to Net Zero timeline for automotive companies and EV mandate.
 Changes to subsidies rules to authorize individual awards of up to £25m without mandatory investigations.
 BCC called for uprating of threshold.